Ree Heights, SD Demographics

 A map of Ree Heights's Population by Race

-Of the 486 places in South Dakota, Ree Heights is the 380th most populous.
+Ree Heights is ranked the 387th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Ree Heights was ranked the 380th most populous place in the 2020 Census.

 Ree Heights's White Population